jaseflow/flexjek/_posts/2014-04-14-styleguide-driven-development.markdown

 categories: design development
 ---

-Recently I came across a video of Nicole Sullivan and Colin O'Bryne discussing there development process on a redesign project.
-I have yet to watch the video in it's entirity although the topic triggered made me think myself about how I can extend my existing use of styleguides in both design and development.
+Recently I came across a video of [Nicole Sullivan and Colin O'Bryne discussing there development process](http://www.stubbornella.org/content/2014/04/09/style-guide-driven-development/) on a redesign project.
+I have yet to watch the video in it's entirity although the topic triggered thoughts on how I can extend my existing use of styleguides in both design and development.

-### What is the purpose of the page?
+## What is the purpose of the page?

 Generally a page is used to solve a problem or complete a task in an application.
 Most of the time a page will have a primary action user is supposed to complete.

 By defining a solution to the problem the page is trying to solve, you are able to clearly identify which tools (modules) are required to assist the user in completing the action.

-### Choosing the right tools for the job
+## Choosing the right tools for the job

 Once you have a clear vision for the page you are trying to assemble, you should be able to start listing the tools needed to get the job done.
 These tools can be referred to as modules.
 For example, if your page was displaying a list of results from a search, some modules you might need are a search box (text input and submit button) to search again, a list to display results, a toggling navigation bar to change the way the list is displayed, and possibly a pagination navigational list.